omoinjm/cheat-sheets/linux/nginx.md

      sudo chown -R user:user {name-of-project}
      ```

-### 7. Allow our firewall to receive connections via port 80 and 433
+### Allow our firewall to receive connections via port 80 and 433

-   - Which are the port we are allowed to connect to with out a `SSL` certificate
+   - Which are the ports we're allowed to connect to with out a `SSL` certificate
    - We also want to redirect from http to https

      ```bash